afiqizaan/chatbot_assessment/README.md

 This project is a robust, production-ready multi-turn conversational AI chatbot.
 It features:
 - State management and context awareness
 - Agentic planning and tool integration
-- Retrieval-augmented generation (RAG) for product search
+- Retrieval-augmented generation (RAG) for product search using Google Gemini
 - Custom API endpoints (FastAPI)
 - Robust error handling and security